Unit 731

-Unit 731 (731部隊, Nana-san-ichi Butai), (Note: The Japanese word butai is variously translated using military terms such as "unit", "detachment", "regiment", or "company".) officially known as the Manchu Detachment 731 and also referred to as the Kamo Detachment and the Ishii Unit, was a secret research facility operated by the Imperial Japanese Army between 1936 and 1945.
-It was located in the Pingfang district of Harbin, in the Japanese puppet state of Manchukuo (now part of Northeast China), and maintained multiple branches across mainland China and Southeast Asia.
+Unit 731 (731部隊, Nana-san-ichi Butai), (Note: The Japanese word butai is variously translated using military terms such as "unit", "detachment", "regiment", or "company".) officially known as the Manchu Detachment 731 and also referred to as the Kamo Detachment and the Ishii Unit, was a clandestine biological and chemical warfare research facility, operated by the Imperial Japanese Army between 1933 and 1945.
+It was located in the Pingfang district of Harbin, in the Japanese puppet state of Manchukuo (now part of Northeast China), and maintained multiple branches across mainland China and Southeast Asia under "Epidemic Prevention Department" umbrella.
+During the Second Sino-Japanese War, the unit led the largest attacks in the history of biological warfare, killing approximately 200,000 people in cities and villages, through deliberate contamination of water supplies, food, and agricultural land.

-Unit 731 was responsible for large-scale biological and chemical warfare research, as well as lethal human experimentation.
 The facility was led by General Shirō Ishii and received strong support from the Japanese military.
+An estimated 14,000 people were killed by human experimentation in the facility itself.
 Its activities included infecting prisoners with deadly diseases, conducting vivisection, performing organ harvesting, testing hypobaric chambers, amputating limbs, and exposing victims to chemical agents and explosives.
-Prisoners—often referred to as "logs" by the staff—were mainly Chinese civilians, but also included Russians, Koreans, and others, including children and pregnant women.
-No documented survivors are known.
+Prisoners—often referred to as "logs" (or "maruta") by the staff—were mainly Chinese civilians, but also included Russians, Koreans, and others, including children and pregnant women.
+No documented survivors are currently known.

-An estimated 14,000 people were killed inside the facility itself.
-In addition, biological weapons developed by Unit 731 caused the deaths of at least 200,000 people in Chinese cities and villages, through deliberate contamination of water supplies, food, and agricultural land.

-After the war, twelve Unit 731 members were tried by the Soviet Union in the 1949 Khabarovsk war crimes trials and sentenced to prison.
-However, many key figures, including Ishii, were granted immunity by the United States in exchange for their research data.
-The Harry S. Truman administration concealed the unit's crimes and paid stipends to former personnel.
+After the war, twelve Unit 731 members were tried by the USSR in the 1949 Khabarovsk war crimes trials and sentenced to prison.
+However, many key figures, including Ishii, were granted immunity in a coverup by the United States in exchange for their research data.
+The Truman administration concealed the unit's crimes and paid stipends to former personnel.
+The obtained information was not of significant value, as the US biological weapons program had surpassed the capabilities of Unit 731.
+The USSR handed out relatively lenient sentences at the Khabarovsk war crimes trials.

-On 28 August 2002, the Tokyo District Court formally acknowledged that Japan had conducted biological warfare in China and held the state responsible for related deaths.
-Although both the United States and Soviet Union acquired and studied the data, later evaluations found it offered little practical scientific value.
+On 28 August 2002, the Tokyo District Court acknowledged that Japan had conducted biological warfare in China and held the state responsible for related deaths, but rejected compensation, arguing this was provided by postwar treaties such as the Treaty of San Francisco.
+In April 2018, the National Archives of Japan released a near-complete list of 3,607 personnel affiliated with Unit 731.
+The Japanese government has never issued an official acknowledgement of its biological warfare.